Frauds by officers

 Court that deals with this charge

-Fraud by officers is generally heard in the Federal Magistrates’ Court.
+Fraud by officers (s596 of the Corporations Act 2001) is generally heard in the Federal Magistrates’ Court.

 “Did you steal anything from your company?”